Non-equilibrium almost-stationary states and linear response for gapped quantum systems: Non-equilibrium almost-stationary states

-In a nutshell, the following theorem on non-equilibrium almost-stationary states says that for any $n\in\N$ there exists a state $\Pi_n$, that is obtained from the ground state $P_*$ of $H_0$ by a quasi-local unitary transformation, such that $[\Pi_n , H] =\Or(\epsi^{n+1})$.
+In a nutshell, the following theorem about non-equilibrium almost-stationary states says that for any $n\in\N$ there exists a state $\Pi_n$, that is obtained from the ground state $P_*$ of $H_0$ by a unitary transformation with small quasi-local generator, such that $[\Pi_n , H] =\Or(\epsi^{n+1})$.
 As a consequence, $\Pi_n$ is almost-invariant under the dynamics generated by $H$.
-In cases where the perturbation is so small that the gap of $H_0$ doesn't close, $\Pi_n$ is just the $n$-th order Taylor approximation of the ground state projection of $H$.
-In general, however, $\Pi_n$ can differ greatly from the ground state or any other thermal equilibrium state of $H$.
+In cases where the perturbation is so small that the gap of $H_0$ remains open, $\Pi_n$ is $\epsi^{n+1}$-close to the ground state projection of $H$ in the sense that the Taylor polynomials of both operators agree up to order $\epsi^n$.
+In general, however, $\Pi_n$ can differ greatly from the ground state or any other thermal equilibrium state of~$H$.
 This is why we call $\Pi_n$ a non-equilibrium almost-stationary state.